Bria Hamlet Creates a Safe and Inclusive Yoga Experience for BIPOC and LGBTQIA+ Communities

 By Anna Befort

-Bria Hamlet is the recipient of a Fueled by Purpose micro grant.
-Fueled by Purpose is the nonprofit sister company to My Founder Story and is dedicated to providing resources to female-identifying founders.
+Bria Hamlet is the recipient of a micro grant from My Founder Story, a program dedicated to providing resources to female-identifying founders.
 Since 2018, more than $220,000 in grants and services have been donated to women business owners.
 To learn more and apply, visit our grants page.

 Bria (“Bri”) Hamlet no longer felt at home in her own body.
 It was 2014, and the stress of her final year of college and a traumatic event had left her feeling like a stranger to herself.
 As someone who’d long enjoyed movement—including dance and track and field—she wondered if she might benefit from yoga.
 She had no idea she’d soon find herself sobbing her way through a class.
 At that studio in her hometown of Baltimore, Maryland, the teacher talked about a personal experience and something broke open in Bri.
 She found herself weeping on her mat, feeling emotional but also empowered to begin her own healing journey.